raquelribeiro/Getting-and-Cleaning-Data-Course/README.md

 _3. A CodeBook.md with the descriptions of the variables in tidy dataset_;

-_4. A new tidy file called tidydata.txt_.
+_4. A new tidy file called newtidydata.txt_.

 #### How to create a tidy data set